 When earbuds are named QuietComfort, you’d expect them to cancel noise extremely well, and luckily they do.
 The Bose Music app brings 10 levels of noise cancelling to the Bose QuietComfort Earbuds, which increase in intensity the higher you go.
 Turning the earbuds onto level one will activate maximum transparency mode, so you’ll be able to hear the world around you.
 This is a nice safety feature since you’ll be able to hear your music but also won’t miss it if someone is trying to talk to you.
 If you bring the ANC level up to 10, you won’t be able to hear much of anything from your surroundings—Lily found that the buds all but silenced her stationary bike equipment.

 However, the excellence of the Bose QuietComfort Earbuds’ active noise cancelling is not to say that the Amazon Echo Buds (2nd Gen)’s ANC is bad—quite the contrary.
 These earbuds do a great job of quieting low-frequency sounds like airplane or car engines.
 Thanks to the selection of ear tips and ear stays, it’s easy to get superb passive isolation from these buds, which will mitigate higher frequency sounds too.
 No active noise cancelling is going to be great at dulling unexpected noises like people speaking, but passive isolation created by a sealed ear canal does a decent job at that.

 Ultimately, noise cancelling performance is highly variable when it comes to in-ears, and to get the most out of it, you need to find the best fit for you.
 This is where the Echo Buds (2nd Gen) really shines with its ear tip fit test.
 Bose’s earphones may prove more comfortable, but the Alexa app gives you immediate feedback regarding the fit and passive isolation.
 Something that you don’t get with the Bose Music app.

 If you’ve performed the fit test to find the right ear sleeve sizes, these earphones aren’t going anywhere you don’t want them to.
-Sound quality depends pretty directly on how well earbuds isolate and cancel out environmental noise, but let’s assume you’re listening with each pair of buds in a quiet house.
+Sound quality depends pretty directly on how well earbuds isolate and cancel out environmental noise, but let’s assume you’re listening with each pair of buds in a quiet place.